 We were treated to a rather cryptic announcement trailer (shown above) during Sony’s E3 2016 press conference featuring The Walking Dead’s Norman Reedus, a disappearing baby and a fairly bleak, almost post-apocalyptic setting, but not much else.

-The Game Awards 2017 brought with them the third trailer for the game, but it's no less cryptic than the two that came before.
-It shows Norman Reedus's character as part of a team that gets attacked by... something.
-Or somethings.
+The Game Awards 2017 brought with them the third trailer (below) for the game, but it was no less cryptic than the two that came before it.
+Reedus' character is seen serving as part of a team that gets attacked by... something or some things.

-Since then, Kojima has spoken to Wired and revealed some more about the game.
-In reference to the trailer and what the game is about he said:
+In reference to the Gamescom trailer and what the game is about Kojima told Wired:

 "You can see the crabs, the whales, all things, they all have these umbilical cables.
 Norman, as he stands up.
 It's a very important part, this connection.
 That's the keyword.
 What people are playing today in open-world action games, or linear action games, it will compare naturally to them.
 It will feel familiar."